easezyc/cifar/README.md

-# cifar
-Here are some codes for cifar
+Here are some codes for both cifar100 and cifar10, and all of them can achieve a good accuracy.
+The best performance here on cifar100 is 77% and on cifar10 is 93%.
+Each code has a readme.
+Welcome to help me complete the codes.